Jiřetín pod Jedlovou: 16th century

-17th–20th century
+17th–20th centuries

 Until the issue of the imperial patent on 19 July 1765, the town used high justice rights.
 The execution site was on Šibeniční hill.

 In 1642, during the Thirty Years' War, the Swedes destroyed the nearby Tolštejn Castle.
 At the time of the re-Catholicization, according to the list of 3 December 1652, 108 people left Jiřetín.

 After the Thirty Years' War, there were 29 desolate houses from 92 houses in Jiřetín.
 In 1656, Jiřetín's pastor stated that mines of gold, silver, copper, and also coal were put into operation.
 In 1750, the mining of ores was carried out in the hereditary cathedral of Saint Christopher on the Cross Mountain, in 1781 Jan Evangelista adit was built.
 In 1681 he bought the rumby estate of Prince Anton Florian from Liechtenstein, whose family shared the destiny of Jiřetín until 1919.
 In 1804, after the destruction of the manipulation building, the ore had to be weighed into Saxon Freiberg, which was very wasteful, so the mining did not continue.
 The land Jedlová worked in the early 18th century Baroque glassworks.
 In 1805, the road used today was built over the Stožecké saddle.
 The junction under Jiřetín carries the unofficial name Na Mýtě, probably to prove that the old trade route, which led to toll collection in Tolštejn, was conducted here.
 In 1848 a national guard was formed in Jiřetín.
 In 1907, with regards to the reformation of the public administration, the abolition of the estate and the establishment of districts, it became part of the Rumburk district, later in the district of Varnsdorf.

 The population of Jiřetín reached its highest in 1880.
 After the mid-19th century, due to diversion of the main road, and in relation to industrial and building development near Varnsdorf, Jiřetín stopped their floor plan development.
 Only two buildings were built; the Shoreline building at the foot of the Cross Mountain, and the firearms building just next to it.
 At the beginning of the 20th century a new waterworks system was built.
 On 8 September 1909, electricity was introduced in Jiřetín.
-During the World War I, 71 South Moravian natives were killed.
+During World War I, 71 South Moravian natives were killed.

-After the World War II, the German population was expelled and the area was repopulated by Czech people, mostly from inland.
+After World War II, the German population was expelled and the area was repopulated by Czech people, mostly from inland.
 The population dropped under 1,000 and Jiřetín lost its town status.

 Demographics

+Transport

+The train station Jiřetín pod Jedlovou is located on the railway line Děčín–Varnsdorf.
+However, this station is situated just outside the territory of Jiřetín pod Jedlovou.